THE COMING OF THE KINGDOM OF GOD

 The above is telling us of the latter-rain, or spring-rain, revival that is to take place before the Lord returns.
-It is described in the eleventh chapter of the Book of Revelation as two witnesses.
+It is described in Revelation chapter 11 as two witnesses.
 Christ is one Witness.
 Those in whom Christ is living is the second witness.

-The second intervention is the return of Christ with His saints and warrior angels.
-Their judgment will result with one angel hurling Satan into the Bottomless Pit; and Antichrist and the False Prophet being thrown into the Lake of Fire.
+- The second intervention is the return of Christ with His saints and warrior angels.
+Their judgment will result in one angel hurling Satan into the Bottomless Pit, and Antichrist and the False Prophet being thrown into the Lake of Fire.

 The first intervention, that of the preaching of the Gospel of the Kingdom to every nation as a witness, is soon to come.
 We are being prepared for this baptism with the double portion of God’s Spirit by being given the understanding that we are not to attempt to glorify ourselves when the power of the seven thunders is released in our custody.
 God often loses His servants when He gives them power, and we must avoid that.

 Notice that it is the Gospel of the Kingdom that is to be announced.
 This is because it is a testimony of the coming of God’s Kingdom to the earth.
 It would be foolish for God’s witnesses to preach about the saints going to Heaven, when that is not what is going to take place.
 In actual truth, those who are telling people today that they are saved to go to Heaven to live in a mansion are bearing a false witness!

 So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand (Matthew 24:15)